HayesBarber/observability-playground/README.md

 ## Grafana

-Open http://localhost:3000 and import the dashboard to see:
+Open http://localhost:3000, create a PostgreSQL datasource with name `grafana-postgresql-datasource`, and import the `./grafana/dashboard.json` dashboard to see:

 - Requests per second (TPS)
 - Error rates